Developer: Interlink Publisher: Asmik Release: 07/20/90 Genre: Action

-Regardless of whatever memories you have attached to it Altered Beast was a simple beat em up at its core.
+Regardless of whatever memories you have of Altered Beast it was a simple beat em up at its core.
 Your unnamed protagonist is armed with a few melee moves to beat the slowly advancing hordes of enemies into submission.
 The arcade and Genesis versions were already frustrating as enemies attacked in groups and your slow attacks barely kept up.
 Here the smaller sprites make hitting enemies even harder.
 It also makes it easy to miss out on power-up orbs and have to cycle the level again.
 At least in this version there are less of them to contend with.

 If there is one area that the Famicom title has improved over the other versions it is in its length.
 At 5 stages the game was insanely short, even more so if you collected all three power-ups in one run and fought Neff shortly after.
-There are three additional levels with new beast forms to match sprinkled throughout the course of the game to make this seem like a new game.
+There are three additional levels with new beast forms to match sprinkled throughout the course of the game to make this seem like a new title.
 The new animal forms (Shark, phoenix, and lion) are pretty cool and their end level boss designs are some of the best in the game.
 The content still has the same issues as the rest of the game but it does help make this a more well-rounded experience.

 In Closing